 Stacey comes to New College Institute with many years of experience, Stacey is currently the owner/operator of Infinity Dancewear.
 Stacey previously worked with PHCC as an Administrative Assistant for their Early Childhood Program and served in many roles supporting PHCC’s Patriot Players.

 Stacey obtained two Associate Degree’s in General Studies and Small Business Management with a major in Entrepreneurship/Small Business Specialization.

 Joining NCI in 2007, Ruby brought with her over 25 years of professional office experience in areas of office management, public relations, and event planning.
-At NCI, she facilitates academic classroom schedules, maintains reporting of student data, and provides administrative support to the associate director.
+At NCI, she facilitates academic classroom schedules, maintains reporting of student data, manages NCI's L.I.F.E.
+(Learning Is Forever) program, and provides administrative support to the assistant director of academics and communications.

 A graduate of Laurel Park High School, Ruby attended Patrick Henry Community College, and has completed several continuing education and technology classes and leadership development courses.
 Ruby is an active member of Axton Baptist Church, where she serves as Treasurer.